 New York, NY 10027

 The Teachers College Survey Research Initiative (TC SRI) assists states, districts and schools in designing surveys that fit their needs and priorities.
-Among the tools offered are surveys to evaluate stakeholder satisfaction, school climate, principal performance, and implementation of the Common Core State Standards by states and school districts.
+We develop surveys for parents, staffs, and students to provide feedback to schools about school climate, stakeholder satisfaction and engagement, and principal evaluation.
 The surveys are designed to help clients identify what they are doing well and areas that can be improved.

 The TC SRI was created by a diverse group of faculty from across Teachers College with expertise in survey design, measurement and statistics, leadership, parent involvement, and student engagement.
 All of our surveys meet the high-quality standards of survey design.

 With our surveys, clients will have 24/7 access to the results.
-TC SRI also analyzes and reports survey results to clients.
-Additional TC SRI services include creating new surveys, customized services for clients, developing presentations for clients to communicate survey results to various stakeholders.
+TC SRI analyzes and produces survey reports for clients.
+TC SRI services include online and paper surveys, free language translation, customized services for clients, and developing presentations for clients to communicate survey results to various stakeholders.

 Funding: Provost Investment Fund